 3-bracket 3

-Two angles in a triangle are 90° and 45°.
-Has the triangle at least two equal sides?
+Two angles of a triangle are 90° and 45°.
+Does the triangle have at least two equal sides?

 Result